chaitu843/react-foodie/README.md

 5. Future Steps -->

-    Try integrating with mongodb instead of json-server
+    Try integrating with mongodb instead of json-server and then use mamp or heroku to deploy it

     Can Work on Load More Part